Table of Contents

 Don’t Ask Them To Listen To Your Music

-Instead of asking someone to listen to your music, have a genuine conversation with them and relax.
-Your fanbase will initially be built up of relationships from people that like you.
+In the beginning, your fanbase will likely be built up of relationships from people that like you as a person.
 The more they like you, the more support you can expect from them.

 Once you start building relationships and getting noticed, people will look you up.
 This curiosity is what makes them more likely to listen to your music than if you were to ask them.